Ravenstine/goertzeljs/README.md

 At this point, the Goertzel algorithm is finished.
 The simplest way to detect if a frequency is present is by looking at which frequency has the highest energy in contrast to the otehr frequencies in the register.

-See dtmf.js on how to process bins from microphone audio with goertzel.js.
+See dtmf.js on how to process buffers from microphone audio with goertzel.js.

 dtmf.js
 ==========